newatoms/beta/_private/customers/stby/pitches/video-to-text.md

-# What is STBY and what do we do
+# What is STBY and what are they doing

 ## Goal